 Addie teaches Vivi about things I know nothing about, like pretending to be werewolves in princess dresses.
 Vivi has the greatest example of imagination in her big sister, as Addie learned to develop it over her 6 years as an only child.
 The fact that Vivi plays right along thrills Addie.

 My girls will never overlap in the same school.
-I was always two years behind my sister and there were many teachers that remembered my sister and treated me differently because of the way they remembered her.
+I was always two years behind my sister, and there were many teachers that remembered my sister and treated me differently because of the way they remembered her.

-College at Different Times 10 of 20
+10. College At Different Times

 Assuming things go textbook (pun!) with college, our girls won’t be getting their undergrad at the same time.
 Meaning Addie can help guide her sister, Vivi can look to Addie as inspiration, and our wallets won’t weep as hard during the college years.

 Vivi will also be able to go visit her sister at college, or maybe even babysit for her once she’s a parent and Vivi is the one in college.

 Addie is involved in some pretty intense gymnastics classes.
 I can’t imagine trying to juggle multiple schedules as busy as hers.
 Vivi is still a few years away from being heavily involved in anything, which gives me the sanity and calm in my life my personality so desperately needs.

 They won’t be going for the same boys, the same bands, the same friends, the same spots on athletic teams or the same scholarships at the same time.
 While there will be some overlap, and I’m sure some drama when Addie can date and Vivi has to stay home with her parents, they will essentially each have their own very different lives.

 13. Weekend Mornings